PhilippeGauthier/osmosisinthetrees/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'More to be announced'
+        text: 'More artists to be announced'
       -
         type: hardBreak
       -